-The UIS Exit Exam is an English language exam available for conditionally admitted international undergraduates at the end of their final semester of ESL coursework and for IEP students in levels 5 and 6.
-Passing the this Exit Exam means a student has met the UIS English proficiency requirements for international undergraduates.
+This exam is available for conditionally admitted international undergraduates; IEP students in levels 5 and 6; and other possible candidates.
+Passing this exam means a student has met the UIS English proficiency requirements for international undergraduates or graduates.

 How to schedule an Exit Exam

 The IEP offers the iTEP Exam each spring and fall semester (usually in weeks 13-15).

 The test is scheduled on Friday afternoons when no other IEP classes are in session.

 Tests taken at other times need to be scheduled through the UIS Testing Services Office.